Thomas Risely Griffith

-Thomas Risely Griffith (born 1848, d. unknown) was a British colonial official.
-He served as Administrator of the Seychelles from 1889 to 1895.
+Thomas Risely Griffith (1848 – 9 September 1920) was a British colonial official who served in Africa and the West Indies from 1874 to 1899 until he was removed on accusations of immoral behaviour.

+Early life

+Griffith was born in Peterborough, Ontario, Canada, the son of Daniel Griffith of the Royal Navy and Frances "Fanny" Shelton Griffith.
+He had elder brothers, Henry A., Charles B., and William and a sister, Fanny.

 Colonial service

-Griffith was an official in British colonial service.
+In 1874, he was appointed Auditor of Grenada.
+In 1879, Griffith was appointed Colonial Secretary and Treasurer of British Sierra Leone.

 He served in the Gambia, where he was Acting Administrator of the Gambia from 27 November 1887 to 6 June 1888.
 He was appointed as the first Administrator of the Seychelles in February 1889, and served until 1895.
 During his first six months, Griffith realised that religion was a key social factor for the 16,000 inhabitants of the island, especially in relation to education.
 His main concern was the creation of a non-denominational school, in which the language of instruction would be English.
 However, as Griffith was a Protestant, it was impossible to convince the Catholic church that he was not biased.
 In 1890, Griffith wrote to Sir Daniel Morris to suggest that an experienced botanist come to the Seychelles to run an experimental botanical garden, if finances allowed it.

+In the 1892 New Year Honours, he was appointed a Companion of the Order of St Michael and St George (CMG).

+In 1898, he was appointed Administrator of the Presidency of Saint Kitts and Nevis and Treasurer of the Presidency.